Sravani0821/SravaniSeelam.github.io/README.md

 ## About Me

-I am a **Full Stack Java Developer** with **5 years of experience** in designing, developing, and deploying web applications.
-My expertise spans backend and frontend development, cloud technologies, DevOps, and system architecture.
-I have worked on multiple large-scale projects across various industries, ensuring efficient, secure, and scalable solutions.
+i am a Java Full Stack Developer with 5 years of experience in designing, developing, and deploying scalable web applications.
+I specialize in Java, Spring Boot, Microservices, React.js, Angular, Node.js, and cloud platforms like AWS, Azure, and GCP.

-I enjoy working in **agile environments**, collaborating with teams, and continuously learning new technologies to enhance my development skills.
+Throughout my career, I've worked with esteemed organizations such as Freddie Mac, Department of Health Louisiana, Genpact, Accenture, and Adobe Creative Academy.
+My expertise spans across backend development with Spring Boot, Hibernate, JPA, and frontend development with React.js, Angular, HTML5, CSS3, ensuring responsive and user-friendly interfaces.
+I'm proficient in building RESTful APIs, GraphQL, Docker, Kubernetes, CI/CD pipelines, and managing databases like PostgreSQL, MySQL, MongoDB, and Redis.
+With a strong focus on security, scalability, and performance optimization, I strive to deliver high-quality solutions that meet business needs.
+I am a firm believer in Agile methodologies, continuous learning, and collaborative teamwork.
+I also have experience in implementing Spring Security, OAuth2, JWT, and ensuring HIPAA-compliant applications.

 ---